-- · Correct the packing of nf^{old} into input elements in § A.4 'The Sapling Spend circuit' on p.
-161. - · Add an epigraph from [Carroll1876] to the start of § 5.4.8.3 'Jubjub' on p.
-76. - · Clarify how the constant c in §5.4.1.7 'Pedersen Hash Function' on p.
+- · Note the change to the minimum-difficulty threshold time on Testnet for Blossom. - · Correct the packing of nf^{old} into input elements in §A.4 'The Sapling Spend circuit' on p.
+163. - \cdot Add an epigraph from [Carroll1876] to the start of § 5.4.8.3 'Jubjub' on p.
+76. - · Clarify how the constant c in § 5.4.1.7 'Pedersen Hash Function' on p.
 61 is obtained. - · Add a footnote that zcashd uses [ZIP-32] extended spending keys instead of the derivation from sk in §3.1 'Payment Addresses and Keys' on p.12. - · Remove "optimized" Makefile targets (which actually produced a larger PDF, with TeXLive 2019). - · Remove "html" Makefile targets. - · Make the Blossom spec the default.

 - · Clicking on a section heading now shows section labels.

 - · Add a List of Theorems and Lemmata.

-- · Changes needed to support TeXLive 2019.
+- Changes needed to support TeXLive 2019.

-- Experimental support for building using LuaT_EX and XeT_EX. - · Add an Index.
+- Experimental support for building using LuaTFX and XeTFX. - · Add an Index.

-- Correct a misstatement in the security argument in §4.12 'Balance and Binding Signature (Sapling)' on p.
+- Correct a misstatement in the security argument in § 4.12 'Balance and Binding Signature (Sapling)' on p.
 41: binding for a commitment scheme does not imply that the commitment determines its randomness.
 The rest of the security argument did not depend on this; it is simpler to rely on knowledge soundness of the Spend and Output proofs. - · Give a definition for complete twisted Edwards elliptic curves in §5.4.8.3 'Jubjub' on p.
 76. - · Clarify that Theorem 5.4.2 on p.
 72 depends on the parameters of the Jubjub curve. - Ensure that this document builds correctly and without missing characters on recent versions of TeXLive. - Update the Makefile to use Ghostscript for PDF optimization. - Ensure that hyperlinks are preserved, and available as "Destination names" in URL fragments and links from other PDF documents.